 How can I join a work crew or your transition to work programs?

-If you have funding on your NDIS Plan that includes “Finding and Keeping a Job” or “Improved Learning” line items or under School Leaver Employment Supports (SLES), you’ll be eligible to join a Mylestones Solutions Work Crew.
+If you have funding on your NDIS Plan that includes Capacity Building line items like “Finding and Keeping a Job”, “Improved Learning”, or "Supports in Employment" or the Stated School Leaver Employment Supports (SLES), you’ll be eligible to join in with Mylestones Solutions in your journey to employment.
 If you don’t have this type of funding that’s okay, we’d still love to hear from you.

 Where can I join the SLES program?